mattimarjamaa/RistiNolla/README.md

 Tic-tac-toe game with AI uses Visual Basic language.

-Tic Tac Toe is a one-player game.
+Tic Tac Toe is a two-player game.
 In this game, there is a board with 3 x 3 squares.

 Player is 0 and the computer is X.